msuliq/sinatra-movie-catalogue/README.md

-Practice app to add, store and view movie catalogue items using Ruby's Sinatra module
+Web application to add, store and view movie catalogue items using Ruby Sinatra & Yaml